nangia/NayantaraDues/README.md

 For those in hurry and don't want to run the program.
 Here's the current output of the program based on various possible models that might be used:

-* Nayatara owes Sahitya Academy Rs 931727 (Constant Interest of 8% per annum)
+* Nayantara owes Sahitya Academy INR 465,863.74 (Interest of 8% per annum)
-* Nayatara owes Sahitya Academy Rs 14780079 (Constant Interest of 10% per annum)
+* Nayantara owes Sahitya Academy INR 7,390,039.90 (Interest of 10% per annum)
-* Nayatara owes Sahitya Academy Rs 850969802 (Constant Interest of 15% per annum)
+* Nayantara owes Sahitya Academy INR 425,484,901.22 (Interest of 15% per annum)